rajatrao-13/rajatrao-13.github.io/_posts/2020-05-10-Mobile-Security.md

 <h2>Chapter 3: Static Analysis  </h2>

 Static Application Security Testing is a set of technologies designed to analyze the application source code that are indicative of security vulnerabilities.
-Now as required tools are installed, we can start with security assessment of Android Applications/
+Now as required tools are installed, we can start with security assessment of Android Applications.

 <h3>3.1 || Mobsf (Docker)</h3>